barnabeepickle/Rocket-Squids-Relight/README.md

 ### Compatibility with your mod
 For your mod to work with Rocket Squids, add it as a dependency following the instructions [here](https://github.com/MinecraftForge/ForgeGradle/wiki/Dependencies).

-If you want the dependency to be optional, you can check if Floocraft was loaded with `Loader.isModLoaded("rocketsquidsft")`.
+If you want the dependency to be optional, you can check if Floocraft was loaded with `Loader.isModLoaded("rocketsquids")`.

-You can find the latest Rocket Squids files [here](https://www.curseforge.com/minecraft/mc-mods/rocket-squids/files).
+There are no plans for designing any APIs or other compatibility features but compatibility bugs or requests are welcome.

-I am not planning on designing any APIs or other compatibility features but will look into compatibility bugs or requests.
+> If you want to submit pull requests for APIs they will be accepted.

 ### Pull Requests
-Any pull requests are very welcome.
-There are currently no standards for pull requests but clean code which follows the existing patterns is appreciated.
-If you are making a new feature, consider messaging me first to see if I will accept it!
+With all Open Source projects Pull Requests are very much welcome and if I'm not able to accept them you could just fork the mod yourself.